-A header that shows the network name, network group, network type, and address
+A header that shows the network name, network group, network type, and address.

 General section that shows the location of the network, its VLAN ID (if applicable), and a description of this network.
 If the location of the network has a super location (such as a site map in the example above) with a floor map, the position of the location in the super location is identified by a hotspot.

 Comments and hints

-Free text field that may be helpful.
+Free text field that may contain helpful information.

 Sorted address list.
 Free addresses are highlighted in green.
 In the input field you can specify a date if you want to check which devices have been added at or after a particular date.
 Such devices will then be highlighted by an orange bar in their address field.